Jbleezy/BO1-Reimagined/README.md

 * Teleporter light is now green initially after turning on the power
 * Teleporter mainframe pad no longer displays the need power hintstring
 * Teleporter mainframe pad will now display the link not active hintstring every time the teleporter needs to be linked
+* Decreased shellshock effect time from 3 seconds to 1.25 seconds
+* Vision effect times no longer linked to FPS
+* Fixed a bug that caused no effect to happen after teleporting

 ### Five
 * All 6 barriers in the Conference Room zone are always active